Apartment Crime Motivation understanding is key to designing a security plan.

 - Success, in committing crimes on a property, will increase the level of motivation to continue to commit more crimes

-- It is three times more difficult to deter a criminal who has been successful committing crimes on your property
+- It is three times more difficult to deter a criminal who has been successful in committing crimes on your property

 Address Low-Level Apartment Crime Motivation at Perimeter